L13/vscode-projects/README.md

 ### Favorites

 * `Click` - Open a favorite folder, workspace or project.
 If `l13Projects.openInNewWindow` is true the project opens in a new window.
+* Tooltip shows path of the favorite workspace.

 ### Favorites Context Icons